And another thing – those aren’t red flowers. They are modified leaves, or bracts to be exact. The flowers are really quite tiny and nondescript.

 By September, we were immensely proud of the plant lasting nearly a whole year, especially given that my Mum had reckoned I would kill it within a month!
 I looked up how to get it to turn red again.

 At the start of October, the Poinsettia needs to be placed in a dark (completely light free) cupboard at night (take it out during the day as it still needs to photosynthesize) for at least ten weeks.
 There are month by month care instructions at this website.
-Another great resource for poinsettia care and gardening information, in general, can also be found at Happy DIY Home.

 I was all set to do this when I noticed the leaves begin to drop.
 Was it too little water?
 I had just fertilized it… Then I spotted the problem – SCALE!
 Overnight, it had become infested with a gross, yellowy scale and we were all out of miracles.
 We were really sad to have to send our poor little (former) survivor to the bin… not even the compost bin, for fear of spreading the evil plague that had visited upon our household!